ctz/pow/doc/intro.md

 * *master password*: a password needed to decrypt the password manager database.
 * *site password*: password stored by the password manager.
+* *||*: concatenation of byte strings.

 ## Security model

-pwman is designed to be secure in the models described by [Gasti and Rasmussen](http://www.cs.ox.ac.uk/files/6487/pwvault.pdf).
+pow is designed to be secure in the models described by [Gasti and Rasmussen](http://www.cs.ox.ac.uk/files/6487/pwvault.pdf).

 Specifically, we aim to ensure that our adversary cannot: